stelcodes/nuzzle/README.md

 - `:nuzzle/tags`: A set of keywords where each keyword represents a tag name.
 - `:nuzzle/draft?`: A boolean indicating whether this page is a draft or not.
 - `:nuzzle/rss?`: A boolean indicating whether the page should be included in the optional RSS feed.
+- `:nuzzle/author`: A keyword representing the author of the page.
+The author must be registered in the `:nuzzle/author-registry` map.

 ## Understanding the Nuzzle Config